janekfleper/typst-fancy-units/src/num.typ

 // Format a symmetric uncertainty
 //
 // - uncertainty (dictionary)
-// - tree (dictionary): The content tree
 // - decimal-separator (str, symbol or content): The decimal separator to use
 // -> (content)
 //
 // If the `uncertainty` is absolute, it will be preceded by sym.plus.minus.
 // If the `uncertainty` is not absolute, it will be wrapped in parentheses ().
-#let format-symmetric-uncertainty(uncertainty, tree, decimal-separator) = {
+#let format-symmetric-uncertainty(uncertainty, decimal-separator) = {
-  let u = wrap-component(uncertainty, tree, decimal-separator)
+  let u = wrap-content-math(uncertainty.body, uncertainty.layers, decimal-separator: decimal-separator)
   if uncertainty.absolute { [#sym.plus.minus] + u } else { math.lr[(#u)] }
 }